dimajix/flowman/docs/spec/relation/jdbcTable.md

  * `database` **(optional)** *(type: string)* *(default: empty)*:
  Defines the Hive database where the table is defined.
-When no database is specified, the table is accessed without any specific qualification, meaning that the default database will be used or the one specified in the connection.
+When no database is specified, the table is accessed without any specific qualification, meaning that the default database will be used, or the one specified in the connection.

  * `table` **(optional)** *(type: string)*:
  Specifies the name of the table (or view) in the relational database.

  * `stagingTable` **(optional)** *(type: string)*:
    Specifies the name of an optional staging table in the relational database.
-This table will be used as an temporary, intermediate target for write/update/merge operations.
+This table will be used as a temporary, intermediate target for write/update/merge operations.
 During output operations this table will be created first, then populated with new records and then within a database transaction all records will be pushed into the real JDBC table and the temporary table will be dropped.